Harassment in Indie Games: Who, What, Where, Why, and HOW

 The first thing about this, which I knew beforehand would happen, is that I didn’t receive piles of responses.
 While people are fine with speaking about their experiences in closed spaces, or in places where they could easily delete their posts, etc. I am not sharing the exact numbers of people publicly because I don’t want to increase any risk to people who have shared.
 I also want to point out that what I’m sharing here is pieces of the responses.
 I had to select carefully because it was, even with the responses I got, a ton of dense and very important information.

+Edit for definition: I was asked to give a definition to indie games by a reader.
+The definition I offer here is just mine and what I used.
 I allowed respondents to define it by their own awareness since it is a flexible term, but what I was looking for is primarily independent and small publishers (so as small as a single person, but not really bigger than Margaret Weis Productions) focused on tabletop RPGs and larp, and the spaces where those games are played and promoted (even within larger events, like Gen Con and Origins).

-I was made very aware of my own circle of influence during this project, and I know that I actually ended up having to play the dodging game with people who I know have done harmful things.
+I was made very aware of my own circle of influence during this project, and I know that I actually ended up having to play the dodging game with people who Iknow have done harmful things.

 Full Disclosure